timogcgn/HTELWEK/Parameter_search/Optimizer_Tool_README.txt

 --- 2.1.
 CBD ---

 To call the probability function, call pbin(eta, i).
-To create a search space distributed according to the CBD, call centered_binom_search(eta) or etaSearch(eta).
+To create a search space distributed according to the CBD, call centered_binom_dist(eta) or etadist(eta).

 --- 2.2.
 UNIFORM DISTRIBUTIONS ---

-To create a search space distributed according to the uniform distribution, call uniSearch(eta).
+To create a search space distributed according to the uniform distribution, call unidist(eta).

 --- 2.3.
 TERNARY DISTRIBUTIONS ---

-To create a search space distributed according to T(weight)=[1-2*weight,weight,0,0,0], call terSearch(weight).
+To create a search space distributed according to T(weight)=[1-2*weight,weight,0,0,0], call terdist(weight).

 --- 2.4.
 BLISS DISTRIBUTIONS ---

-To create a search space distributed according to BLISS' search spaces, call Blissdist[k] where k corresponds to the numbering of the specific distribution (e.g. to call for BLISS-IV, call Blissdist[4]).
+To create a search space distributed according to BLISS' search spaces, call blissdist[k] where k corresponds to the numbering of the specific distribution (e.g. to call for BLISS-IV, call blissdist[4]).